madzumo/DevOps-Pipeline/README.md

   If you have AWS CLI installed and configured, then
     it will automatically connect.
   Otherwise, you will need to enter your Access Key & Secret Key using the next option.
-- **Set AWS Credentials** - To manually enter your AWS Access Key & Secret Key.
+- **Set AWS Credentials** - Manually enter your AWS Access Key & Secret Key.
   It sets them as session environment variables, so you will have to re-enter upon each execution.
   That is why it's better to install the AWS CLI utility beforehand.
+  Default region 'us-east-1' will be used when using this method.
 - **Install Full Pipeline** - Exactly what it says.
 Install all components for a full CI/CD pipeline with the infrastructure stated above. **Fully Automated**
 - **Remove Existing Pipeline** - This removes all components and resources installed leaving your AWS environment clean.
 - **View Pipeline Status** -